nwbean/MRCTs-BMA/Joint-Model-with-Time-to-Event-Endpoint-and-Continuous-Longitudinal-Marker/simulations-code/R-scripts/00_READ_ME_Guide_to_R_Scripts.txt

+compile-results-T0-comparison.R - plots bar graphs to compare the BMA joint modeling approach
+     for different values of the maximum distinct treatment effects per submodel (T0) with respect to the global rejection rates, MSE of region-specific treatment effects, and true/false positive rates for the region-specific treatment effects on the time-to-event endpoint for the following simulation study:
+        - original-alpha0p5
+        - original-T0equal3
+        - original-T0equal4

+compile-results-violations.R - summarize bias, MSE, and posterior means for scenarios that
+     violate model assumptions and compare these operating characteristics to the scenario in which all underlying model assumptions are satisfied.
+The results are summarized for the following simulation study:
+        - equal-samp-alpha0p5
+        - equal-samp-log-gamma-re
+        - equal-samp-nonPH
+        - equal-samp-inf-cens

 data-simulation-functions.R - functions to simulate both survival and longitudinal data

+data-simulation-functions-inf-cens.R - functions to simulate both survival and longitudinal
+     data for simulation study with informative censoring

+data-simulation-functions-nonPH.R - functions to simulate both survival and longitudinal
+     data for simulation study with non-proportional hazards

 full-simulation-function.R - function that runs entire simulation for the following studies: